PLEASE READ THIS IMPORTANT INFORMATION

-When placing your bare root orders, please be aware that AS SOON as the trees/plants arrive in stock (Dec. for trees, Jan. for plants), we will begin shipping IMMEDIATELY - no matter where you are located !!!
+When placing your orders for potted tree/plants, please be aware that AS SOON as the potted trees/plants are available to ship (Dec. for trees, Jan. for plants), we will begin shipping IMMEDIATELY - no matter where you are located !!!

 There are several factors why we must ship immediately: